-Some campuses, including the University at Buffalo, utilize the College Fee to fund activities supporting various University operations.
-At UB, this fee now supports the University Police and provides supplemental support for the university's academic mission.
+Some campuses, including the University at Buffalo, utilize the College Fee to fund activities in support of various University operations.
+At UB, this fee now supports the University Police and provides supplemental support for the academic mission of the university.

 The mission of the University at Buffalo Police Department is to provide a safe, friendly and welcoming environment for students, visitors, faculty and staff to live, learn, work, and play.